nzbin/InDiv/README.md

     2. Use Javascript

       - to use `constructor`'s arguments of `Service` for inject an other `Service`, and arguments must be lowercase lette of initials lette  of Service class name.
 For example, you want to inject a service  class `HeroSearchService`, you must write argument in `constructor` with `heroSearchService`
+      - A little diffrence between javascript and typescript, use constructor arguments to directly use `Service`, and assign them to a variable.

       ```javascript
       class HeroSearchService1 {